asadurrehman10/100-days-of-machine-learning/README.md

 My Name is Asad
 <br>
-This is 100 days of machine learning which contain detail information and code practice from start to the end
+i am machine learning engineer. here is my work for 100 days of machine learning start with basic of csv file and till the end